 \section{Conclusion}

-In this paper, we focused on screening the discrepancy function which is used to model the gap between a real phenomenon and its ``in silico'' simulation.
-The outcome of the screening procedure should help provide the practitioner with a better understanding of the flaws of the computer model by determining which input variables are incorrectly taken into account, i.e., the ones that are active in the discrepancy function.
+We focused on the problem of screening the discrepancy function, which is an object used to account for the gap between a real phenomenon and its ``in silico'' simulation.
+The outcome of this screening procedure provides the practitioner and the modeler with valuable information regarding potential flaws of the computer model by determining which input variables are active in the discrepancy function.
 We cast this screening procedure into the more general problem of variable selection for GaSP regression.
-We then proposed an original method, named PIPS, which aims to select the active variables on the basis of a unique MCMC sample.
+We then proposed an original method, named PIPS, which aims to select the active variables on the basis of a single MCMC sample.
 The efficiency of the PIPS method was demonstrated on synthetic examples and was also illustrated on a real world application.
-Although the computer model in the applications were fast enough so that we did not need to resort to an emulation step, the PIPS method could be combined with an emulator.
-However, one has to be careful that, in this case, the discrepancy may account for both the flaws of the computer model and of its emulator.
+Although the computer models in the applications were fast enough so that we did not need to resort to an emulation step, the PIPS method could be combined with an emulator.
+However, one has to be careful that, in this case, the discrepancy may account for both the flaws of the computer model and for the inaccuracies of its emulator.

-The PIPS method relies on the enumeration of $2^p$ models, which might may be unfeasible if $p$ is too large (say $p>20$).
-In this case, the strategies described in \cite{Ga-DoMa-Be13} should obtain reliable estimates of the posterior inclusion probabilities for moderately large values of $p$.

-A particular concern is the performance of the MCMC sampling, which is crucial.
-Adaptive MCMC schemes could be combined with some intermediate results from the PIPS method in order to reinforce the sampling in the dimensions where the input variables are the most likely to be active.
-A complementary issue is the determination of the validity area of the computer model.
-The PIPS method could then be used to feed adaptive design strategies to accurately determine this region.
+PIPS is not quite an automatic procedure because of the steps that are necessary to obtain an MCMC sample from the posterior distribution of the unknowns under the full model, making sure that the algorithm is mixing properly.
+An important improvement would be to devise an adaptive MCMC scheme that could safely be deployed to obtain the sample automatically.
+Such an adaptive MCMC scheme could be combined with some intermediate results from PIPS in order to reinforce the sampling in the dimensions where the input variables are most likely to be active.
+A complementary issue is the determination of the area of validity of the computer model.
+PIPS could be used to feed adaptive design strategies to accurately determine this region.